huggingface/hub-docs/docs/hub/spaces-sdks-docker-argilla.md

 rg.log(argilla_ds, "bankingapp_sentiment")
 ```

 Congrats!
 Your dataset is available in the Argilla UI for data labeling.
-Once you have labelled some data, you can train your first model.
+Once you have labelled some data, you can train your first model by reading the dataset using Python.

 ## How to train a model with labelled data